Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 They:

-A well-tuned curve provides just enough heat to maintain comfort throughout the day while keeping the system efficient.
+A properly tuned curve provides enough heat to maintain comfort consistently while keeping flow temperatures as low as possible.

 What Is Weather Compensation and How Does It Work?

-Weather compensation works alongside heating curves to improve performance further.
+Weather compensation works alongside heating curves to improve system performance further.

 How Weather Compensation Uses Outdoor Sensors

-Weather compensation uses an outdoor sensor to monitor changes in outdoor temperature.
+Weather compensation uses an outdoor sensor to monitor changes in external temperature continuously.

 The system: